kerrie-jones/christmas-pairs/README.md

 # Christmas Pairs
 Christmas themed memory game.
-Match all pairs in quickest possible time
+Match all pairs in least amount of flips
 - [Link to deployed site here]

 # User Experience UX
 ## User Stories
 ### First Time Visitor Goals
 - As a first time visitor I want to be able to view the site on a range of devices
-- As a first time visitor I want to be able to easily navigate around the website
+-
 - As a first time visitor I want to find their social media profiles
 ### Returning Visitor Goals
 - As a returning visitor I want